 (c) In part (b) above, suppose you sold the bond at the end of the first year.
 What was your capital gain / loss?

-(d) If you expect an increase in interest rates, are you more or less likely to hold long-term, fixed-interest rate, bonds?
+(d) If financial investors expect an increase in interest rates, would they have a lower or higher demand for long-term, fixed-interest rate, bonds?
 Explain.